Other UI Student Resources

 Housing and Legal Services Resources List

-Thank you for reading this year’s edition of the University of Iowa Student Government’s (UISG) Renter’s Guide for 2019-2020.
-The guide provides you with data on landlords and property management companies in the Iowa City area, which was gathered from a survey administered by UISG in thespring of 2019.
-We hope the information contained here will help to clarify questions that may arise during your search for off-campus housing and will contribute to the making of well-informed decisions when signing a lease.
+The University of Iowa Student Government’s (UISG) Renter’s Guide for 2019-2020 provides you with data on landlords and property management companies in the Iowa City area, which was gathered from a survey administered by UISG in the spring of 2019.
+UISG hopes the information contained here will help to clarify questions that may arise during your search for off-campus housing and will contribute to the making of well-informed decisions when signing a lease.

 Social and Volunteering Resources